anon998/simple-proxy-for-tavern/README.md

 # Fake OpenAI API for Kobold
-This script changes the format of the prompt and it improves the responses when using Tavern.
+This script changes the format of the prompt and it improves the responses when using SillyTavern.
 The LLaMA tokenizer needs a modern Node.js version to work, I use v19 myself.

 Clone this repository anywhere in your computer and run this inside the directory: